A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Comments on the use of logic in arriving at the quantitative analysis (`proof mining')

 \section{Comments on the use of logic in arriving at the quantitative analysis (`proof mining')}

-The point of departure for the investigation in this paper has been the noneffective proof for the convergence $\lim_{n\to \infty} D_n=D,$ when $D_n\ge D$ for all $n\in\N$, for {\it compact} uniquely geodesic spaces satisfying the betweenness property as given in \cite{LNP1} (see Theorem 4.2).
-Since the sequence $(D_n)$ {\it decreases} to $D$ this statement is of the logical form
+The point of departure for the investigation in this paper has been the noneffective proof for the convergence $\lim\limits_{n\to \infty} d(L_{n+1},M_n)=0$ for {\it compact} uniquely geodesic spaces satisfying the betweenness property as given in \cite{LNP1} (Theorem 4.2).
+Since the sequence $(d(L_{n+1},M_n))$ {\it decreases} to $0$ this statement is of the logical form

 General logical metatheorems due to the first author (see, e.g., \cite{K08}) guarantee in such situations the extractability of an explicit and effective rate of convergence which only depends on general metric bounds, a modulus of total boundedness (as a quantitative form of the compactness assumption), and moduli providing quantitative forms of `uniformized' versions of being `uniquely geodesic' and satisfying the `betweenness property'.
 Technically speaking, these moduli serve to produce a solution for the monotone G\"odel functional interpretation (see \cite{K08}) of the respective properties which in this uniformized form become (essentially) purely universal assumptions in these moduli which can be taken as number-theoretic functions (although, for convenience, we used their $\varepsilon/\delta$-variants).
 Hence, the moduli can w.l.o.g. be assumed to be self-majorizing (in the technical sense of \cite{K08}) which would not be the case if these moduli would not be uniform by depending on points in $X.$